Hungary's strongman Viktor Orban wins third term in power

 Orban’s strong win could boost other right-wing nationalists in Central Europe, in Poland and in neighboring Austria, and expose cracks in the 28-nation EU.

-The EU has struggled to respond as Orban’s government has, in the view of its critics, used its two landslide victories in 2010 and 2014 to erode democratic checks and balances.
-It has curbed the powers of the constitutional court, increased control of the media and appointed loyalists to key positions.
+Orban, 54, has curbed the powers of the constitutional court, increased control of the media and appointed loyalists to key positions.

-Orban is credited with keeping the budget deficit under control, reducing unemployment and some of Hungary’s debt, and putting its economy on a growth track.
+He is credited with keeping the budget deficit under control, reducing unemployment and some of Hungary’s debt, and putting its economy on a growth track.

 On Friday, at his closing campaign rally, he vowed to protect his nation from Muslim migrants, saying: “Migration is like rust that slowly but surely would consume Hungary.”

-The anti-immigrant campaign has gone down well with many of the roughly two million core voters of Fidesz.
+The anti-immigration campaign has gone down well with many of the roughly two million core voters of Fidesz.

-“My little daughter must be my primary concern, to make her future safe.
-Safety is first,” said Julia Scharle, 27, holding her child outside the polling station where Orban cast his vote.
-She would not reveal her voting preference.

-In March the government gave pre-election handouts to millions of families and pensioners.

 Orban is expected to continue his economic policies, with income tax cuts and incentives to boost growth, analysts have said.

 His business allies are expected to expand their economic domains.
-Businessmen close to Fidesz have acquired stakes in major industries like banking, energy, construction and tourism, profiting from EU funds.
+Businessmen close to Fidesz have acquired stakes in major industries like banking, energy, construction and tourism, profiting from EU funds. [nL3N1QW4GA]

 Writing by Krisztina Than; additional reporting by Sandor Peto and Marton Dunai; editing by Andrew Roche